tiwillia/specware/assets/commands/specify.md

 - Use `specware feature update-state <short-name> "Requirements Expert Q&A"`
 - Now you are an expert on the codebase, a senior developer with the right knowledge.
 - Write the top 3-5 most important questions yes/no questions to `context-requirements.md`
+  - Questions about external integrations or third-party services
+  - Questions about access control
+  - Questions about performance or scale expectations
   - These questions should clarify expected behavior with a deep understanding of the code.
   - Ask questions one at a time proposing the question with a smart default option